aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/100-lab-02-resources.md

 ### Challenge

-I this exercise, use the AWS CLI to query the AWS Systems Manager Parameter Store te get latest Amazon Linux AMI ID.
+In this exercise, use the AWS CLI to query the AWS Systems Manager Parameter Store the get latest Amazon Linux AMI ID.

 To complete this challenge, you have to have [AWS CLI](/20-prerequisites/200-awscli) configured.